 Childhood Trauma :-)

 Well, this was during the era of the Cuban Missile Crisis and me, being the biggest 'fraidy-cat on the planet, thought for sure that the "bad guys" were coming to get us.
-Really...all that practicing we did at school getting under our desks and covering our heads in case of a bomb attack.
+Really...all that practicing we did at school getting under our desks and covering our heads in case of an attack.
 It made an impression on us little kids.
 Especially the 'fraidy-cats.

 Modern Pressure Cookers Are Safe and Easy to Use